james2000-design/weather-app/README.md

 `react`: A JavaScript library for building user interfaces.
 `react-dom`: A package that provides DOM-specific methods for working with React.
-`usecontext api`: it was used to manage state
-`axios`: A promise-based HTTP client for the browser and Node.js.
+`usecontext hook`: it was used to manage state `axios`: A promise-based HTTP client for the browser and Node.js.

 Additional Note